Neumi/realtime_powerlogger/README.md

 <img src="/images/installed.jpg" width="40%">
 I added a Meanwell 5V power supply for DIN rails and used a DIN rail enclosure with three slots.
 STL files for the NodeMCU for DIN rails are available in the STL folder.

+## Disclaimer
+Only people with training are allowed to work on power grids or mains voltage.